Where better to start the first blog than at the beginning…

 - Then keep a daily food diary for one week.

-- Keep a note of all of the above, include the food/drink item eaten, time, quantity and note any feelings around eating.
+- Keep a note of all of the above, include the food/drink item eaten, time and quantity, and note any feelings around eating.

 This is the start to recognising where changes and better choices can be made to your eating habits.